Basic setup

 Generate Service Access Key dialog box

-You can now use the secret key in your server applications to call any SBS service, as you will see next in this tutorial.
+You can now use the secret key in your server applications to call any SBS service, as you will see in the next section of this tutorial.